aytuns/skyline_python_projects/extract_stackoverflow/README.md

 	- Picture of the question

+	- Send an email of the received data and attach the PDF file generated.

 ## - fpdf was used to create the pdf file, so: py -m pip install fpdf2

 ## - in order to display __Unicode characters__ in PDF, use unicode font like Arial that support unicode.
 Locate fonts in "C:\Windows\Fonts" for windows users